jennymalmoe/LazyVegan/README.md

     * As a first time visitor, I want to easily understand the main purpose of the site.
     * As a first time visitor, I want the site navigation to be intutive, user friendly and over all ease-of-use.
-    * As a first time visitor, I want to be inspired and taken by surprise regarding this new way of thinking about vegan food.
+    * As a first time visitor, I want to be inspired and taken by surprise regarding this new way of thinking about vegan food (easy fast food recipes).
-    * As a first time visitor, I want to find easy vegan fast food recipes.
+    * As a first time visitor, I want to easily access the recipes.
     * As a first time visitor, I want to be inspired by the site, the recipes and the design.
 Get a positive feel.
     * As a first time visitor, I want to be able to create, read, update, delete and search for recipes.
     * As a first time visitor, I want to be able to take part of this community/recipe bank by be able to register.